brandglue/website/migrated/2018-11-14-6-tips-on-how-to-work-with-social-platform-algorithms-to-maximize-post-performance.md

 author: Zach Welch
 type: post
 date: 2018-11-14T20:53:45+00:00
-url: /blog/tips/6-tips-on-how-to-work-with-social-platform-algorithms-to-maximize-post-performance
+slug: /blog/tips/6-tips-on-how-to-work-with-social-platform-algorithms-to-maximize-post-performance
-featured_image: /wp-content/uploads/2018/11/BG-Blog-6-Tips-on-How-to-Work-with-Social-Platform-Algorithms-to-Maximize-Post-Performance.png
+cover_image: /wp-content/uploads/2018/11/BG-Blog-6-Tips-on-How-to-Work-with-Social-Platform-Algorithms-to-Maximize-Post-Performance.png
 post_layout:
   - default
 categories:
   - Tips
 ---

 <span style="font-weight: 400;">It’s no easy task for businesses and marketers to reach customers organically on social media, especially when the algorithms of social platforms are forever changing.
 With more and more algorithm refinements happening every single day, you have to either learn to work with the systems, or watch your social metrics and traffic steadily decline.</span>

 <span style="font-weight: 400;">So, how can you ensure that you get the best results?
 Here are six tips on how you can work with social platform algorithms to maximize your performance.</span>

 ## **Tip #1: Upload video content directly**

 <span style="font-weight: 400;">Video content is an extremely powerful way to organically reach people on social media.
 It’s also the current type of post that most favorably plays to each social platforms’ algorithm. </span>